figwasp/figwasp/README.md

   verbs: ["list"]
 ```

-Figwasp needs permissions to get Deployments and list ReplicaSets and Pods
+Figwasp needs permissions to list (and get) Deployments, ReplicaSets and Pods
 so that it can collate the image references and digests of deployed images.
 Permission to list secrets is required for Figwasp to obtain credentials
 necessary when querying private container image repositories for image digests.